N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Further Analysis

-We conduct an ablation study on viewpoint augmentation to evaluate its impact on data efficiency and viewpoint robustness.
-As shown in Fig.~\ref{fig: view ablation}, without it, the performance drops below the performance of the oracle baseline.
-This highlights that viewpoint augmentation enhances the capability of our N2M module.

-Notably, even without viewpoint augmentation, the module still achieves non-zero performance, outperforming the reachability baseline.
-We attribute this to the simplicity of our problem formulation, where N2M is required to predict initial pose distribution rather than the sequence of low-level actions~\cite{lee2019composing}.
-This formulation allows the model to easily learn desired functionality with amazingly few data.
+\textbf{Qualitative Analysis} We qualitatively analyze that N2M is capable of generating predictions in real-time, show 10 consecutive success from varying viewpoints showing viewpoint robustness, and show that N2M can generalize to totally unseen environments even with few data.
+Refer to Appendix~\ref{app: Qualitative Analysis} for more details.

+\textbf{Ablation Study} We ablate the core design choices of N2M.
+Our results show that viewpoint augmentation and positional augmentation contributes most to the success of N2M while the encoder architecture and the use of pretrained weights matters less.
+We further ablate the effect of the number of viewpoints to augment ($M=300$) and show that the success rate increases as we augment with more viewpoints and saturates near the number 300.
+Refer to Appendix~\ref{app: ablation} for more details.

-We further visualize the learned representation of the encoder to analyze the success of N2M.
+\textbf{Visualization of Learned Representations} We further visualize the learned representation of the encoder to analyze the success of N2M.
 With the encoder's output features, we highlighted the region that the model focuses on.
-Details about the visualization can be found in Appendix~\ref{app: Learned Representations}.
-As shown in Fig~\ref{fig: representations}(a-c), in the \textit{Lamp Retrieval} task, the model consistently focuses on the lamp, with the highlighted region shifting along with the lamp's position.
-In Fig~\ref{fig: representations}(d-f), for the \textit{Toybox Handover} task, the model successfully identifies the toybox and the person who is holding it.
-Remarkably, Fig~\ref{fig: representations}(e-f) demonstrates robust generalization to unseen environments.
+As shown in Fig~\ref{fig: representations}, the model consistently focuses on the region of interest, such as lamp, toybox, and the person holding the object.
+Remarkably, Fig~\ref{fig: representations}(d) demonstrates robust generalization to unseen environments with less than 20 rollouts.
 Even though the background and the person differ from the training data, the model still identifies the toybox and the person holding it.
-Note again that the model is trained with 12 and 15 rollouts for \textit{Lamp Retrieval} and \textit{Toybox Handover} tasks, respectively, indicating that N2M learns to reliably capture salient regions in a highly data-efficient manner.
+This indicates that N2M learns to reliably capture salient regions in a highly data-efficient manner.
+Refer to Appendix~\ref{app: Learned Representations} for more details and results.

+\textbf{Failure Analysis} To provide a comprehensive understanding of N2M, we analyze its typical failure patterns.
+We observed that N2M is sensitive to small objects and far distances.
+Furthermore, performance relies heavily on sensor quality.
+To mitigate this issue, we employed a ZED2i camera to ensure high-fidelity point clouds.
+Finally, the module is intrinsically linked to the manipulation policy’s performance.
+Even when N2M predictions are accurate, task failure cannot be prevented if the policy distribution of preferred initial poses is too narrow.
+See Appendix~\ref{app: failure} for further details.